sanity-io/template-nextjs-personal-website/README.md

 You can remove it by deleting the `IntroTemplate` component in `/components/IndexPage.tsx`.

-### How can I set up Incremental Static Revalidation?

-Go to the serverless function code in `/pages/api/revalidate.ts`.
-In the code comments, you'll find instructions for how to set up [ISR][vercel-isr].

 ## Next steps

 - [Join our Slack community to ask questions and get help][sanity-community]